-Portfolio holder Finance, Accommodation, and Business Management
+Portfolio holder Finance, Accommodation, Business Management and Entrepreneurship

 Albert-Jan is responsible for the Student Union’s financial policy and keeps the organisation financially healthy.
 Therefore, he plays a large role in taking strategic decisions.
 Quarterly reports and budgets are important, but his say in the university's services such as Strategy & Policy and Financial and Economical Affairs or negotiations with the Executive Board are at least as important.
 He investigates the financial feasibility of new projects.
 However, is not a treasurer, as the Student Union has an accountant at its disposal for those tasks who manages the finances.
 Furthermore, he has insight and a voice into the finances of the sectors sports and performing arts.